 - Experience applied learning in an adult learning environment

 We are fortunate to partner with four other local schools in the DREAM Trade Training Centre at Chisholm Institute in Dandenong.
 This $7.5 million modern facility delivers a range of trades courses including “taster” programs to interested students.
-Some of the most popular programs offered at the centre are taster courses for Year 9 and 10 students in Term 2 and Term 3.
-These courses run every Monday afternoon for six weeks allowing students to experience learning in a particular trade.
+One of the most popular programs offered at the centre is a Taster Day for Year 9 students in Term 2 or Term 3.

-Applicants need to have a strong interest in developing their skills on a particular instrument (including voice) and are encouraged to explore their creative inclinations in both group and/or solo performance.
+Applicants need to have a strong interest in developing their skills on a particular instrument (including voice) or various styles of Dance and are encouraged to explore their creative inclinations in both group and/or solo performance.

 Victorian Certificate of Applied Learning (VCAL)